manifolded/grail_us_treasury_yield_curve_ios_widget/README.md

 1. Check your internet connection
 2. Verify the Treasury website is accessible
 3. Try running the script manually in Scriptable to see detailed error messages
+4. Check if cached data is being used as fallback (look for cache status in widget)

 ### Widget Appears Blank
 1. Ensure you've selected the correct script in widget settings